Christ himself is at work. It is He who baptises, He who acts in His Sacraments to communicate grace.In them,

 Those who come to the sacrament of Penance obtain the pardon from God’s mercy for the offence committed against him and become reconciled with the Church.

-It makes present Jesus’ call to conversion and imparts to us, people who sin, the love of God who reconciles and brings us to a deepening interior conversion as we draw closer to God.
+It makes present, Jesus’ call to conversion and imparts to us, the people who sin, the love of God as we draw closer to Him.

 Anointing the Sick

 Illness and suffering are so often part of the human condition, it is in illness and suffering that we face our own weaknesses and shortcomings.